TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_connected_sbc.md

 ```
 stepper.numSmartDrivers = X
 ```
 Where X is the number of drivers fitted.
 The drivers must be continuous and start at unit 0.
 So, for the GTR board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remainiong driver in slot 3 or 4.
 You can use RRF to assign any of those slots to an axis/extruder.
+For more information about setting up sensorless homing, please read [this](sensorless.html).

 #### Sensorless Homing